 Documentaries have a long and distinguished record of presenting History to the world.
-But often, the most fascinating stories come from the unseen, and often lost, heroes.
+But often, the most fascinating stories come from the unseen heroes.

-Yes, the humble stocking, ’til now ignored in the field of historical research.
+Yes, the humble stocking, ’til now ignored by historical documentaries.
 But for the first time, and through the universal medium of the World Wide Web, we will see the past from their point of view…

 - What clues did Amelia Earhart leave in her dresser before departing on her final flight?